 Curriculum tailored to students

-Here at St Mary’s we follow National Curriculum guidelines with the emphasis very much on independent learning and thinking skills.
-As an independent school, we have the freedom to build a curriculum that fits our girls rather than asking our girls to fit the curriculum; options groups and the timetable are built around the choices that they make.
-Similarly, whilst they prepare for GCSE examinations in the majority of courses, in History and ICT we consider that the IGCSE programmes offer a more stimulating opportunity and prepare the girls better for possible study at Advanced Level.
+Here at St Mary’s we follow the spirit of the National Curriculum with the emphasis very much on developing the independent learning and higher order thinking skills of our students.
+However, as an independent school, we also have and use the freedom to shape our curriculum in a way that specifically suits our girls.
+We build option blocks and timetables around choices our students make.
+Furthermore, we can and have designed and launched GCSE and A level courses based on our students’ preferences.
+In addition, whilst students largely take national UK GCSE qualifications in the majority of courses, in History, Mathematics and ICT (and in some cases, English Literature as well) we consider instead that the International GCSE (IGCSE) programmes offer more stimulating opportunities and it is these courses in context which help prepare our girls better for potential study at Advanced Level.
 Please click here for our full Curriculum policy.

 Full range of subjects for GCSE

 In addition to the core subjects of English, Maths and Science (either Combined or Separate Sciences) all girls study at least one Modern Foreign Language and may choose from a range of additional subjects; Art & Design, Business Studies, Computer Science, Drama, Food Preparation & Nutrition, Geography, History, ICT, Music, Physical Education, Religious Studies, Textiles and a “twilight” Dance option.